asyncapi/website/pages/docs/tutorials/kafka/index.md

 - The `info` field provides information about the API.
 Here the the APIs `title`, `version`, and `description` are being defined.

-- The `server` field specifies the details of the server, including the `host`, `description`, and the `protocol` that is being used i.e. Kafka.
+- The `server` field specifies the details of the server, including the `host`, `description`, and the `protocol` that is being used i.e., Kafka.
 This section allows you to define multiple clusters or servers, as shown in the provided code block.

 <Remember>
-If an application has multiple servers hidden from the user behind a load balancer, then only the address of the load balancer need to be included in the AsyncAPI document.
+If an application has multiple servers hidden from the user behind a load balancer, then only the address of the load balancer needs to be included in the AsyncAPI document.
 </Remember>

 ### Define channels and operations